4DGB/hic-converter/tools/readme.md

 "long.to.chrom.hic.py" generates an .hic file from the long format file (i.e. a merged_nodupts.txt) [from the juicer pipeline output](https://github-wiki-see.page/m/aidenlab/juicer/wiki/Pre).

     ./long.to.chrom.hic.py -i ./path/to/merged_nodups.txt.gz -g Genome ID -c chromosome name

+## Preparing a .hic file for the 4D-Genome Browser

+"hic.prep.sh" brings in data from a multi-resolution hic file and converts it to a .hic file compatable with the 4D-Genome Browser (i.e single resolution with KR matrix correction).

+    conda activate hicexplorerenv

+    ./hic.prep.sh -m ./path/to/in.hic -g ./path/to/chrom.size.bed -o ./path/to/out.hic

+This function utlizes conversion functions from HiCExplorer, custom python scripting, and juicer tools to format an input .hic file to a .hic file analysis in the 4D-Genome Browser.

+1) in.hic -> [hicConvertFromat](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html) -> out.cool

+2) in.cool -> hicConvertFromat -> out.ginteractions.tsv

+3) in.ginteractions.tsv -> gin.to.short.py -> out.short.gz

+4) in.short.gz -> [juicer pre](https://github.com/aidenlab/juicer/wiki/Pre) -> out.hic